 Prior to joining our Group, Mr. Ng worked served as the senior financial manager in China Ting Group Holding Limited, a company listed on the Main Board (stock code: 3398) principally engaged in manufacturing and retailing of garment from August 2005 to April 2007.
 From June 2007 to January 2009, he worked at BNP Paribas Capital (Asia Pacific) Limited, a corporate finance advisory firm, and he was mainly responsible for advising on investment and mergers and acquisitions.
-From April 2009 to August 2013, he acted as the chief financial officer and company secretary of China Sunshine Paper Holdings Company Limited, a company listed on the Main Board (stock code: 2002) and principally engaged in the production and sale of white top linerboard, light-coated linerboard and core board, and he was primarily responsible for its overall financial management and company secretary of Miko International Holdings Limited, a company listed on the Main Board (stock code: 1247) principally engaged in the manufacture and sale of children's apparel, and he was primarily responsible for its overall financial affairs.
+From April 2009 to August 2013, he acted as the chief financial officer and company secretary of China Sunshine Paper Holdings Company Limited, a company listed on the Main Board (stock code: 2002) and principally engaged in the production and sale of white top linerboard, light-coated linerboard and core board, and he was primarily responsible for its overall financial management and company secretarial affairs.
+From August 2013 to September 2015, he acted as the chief financial officer and a joint company secretary of Miko International Holdings Limited, a company listed on the Main Board (stock code: 1247) principally engaged in the manufacture and sale of children's apparel, and he was primarily responsible for its overall financial management and company secretarial affairs.